HamidRezaSepehr/Cool-Tool/README.md

 <br/>[Shutterstock] (http://www.shutterstock.com)   Stock photo marketplace.
 "Paid"
 <br/>[Dollar Photo Club] (https://www.dollarphotoclub.com)   Find and purchase high-quality stock photos for only $1 a piece.
 "Paid"

+### Illustrations:
+[unDraw] (https://undraw.co/) Open-source illustrations for every project you can imagine and create.

 ### Image Optimizer
 [TinyJPG] (https://tinyjpg.com)  Optimize your images with a perfect balance in quality and file size.
 <br/>[TinyPNG] (https://tinypng.com)  Optimize your images with a perfect balance in quality and file size.